-A precursor to the powered miter saw, these saws operate via a circular saw mounted on a movable horizontal arm.
-While they were considered high technology in the 1920s, by the 1970s miter saws had begun to replace them due to the radial arm saw’s reputation for being dangerous to operate.
-Though still manufactured today, they’ve fallen out of favor in comparison (per our friends at Sawing Pros) to the more affordable portable miter saws available today.
+As precursors to powered miter saws, these saws operate via a circular saw mounted on a movable horizontal arm.
+While they were considered high technology in the 1920s, by the 1970s, miter saws had begun to replace them due to the radial arm saw’s reputation for being dangerous to operate.
+Though still manufactured today, they’ve fallen out of favor compared to the more affordable portable miter saws.

 Integrating a water reservoir or distribution system into a small, mounted circular saw blade, wet tile saws make it easy to cut tile quickly and accurately to whatever measurement you need.
 Their ability to leave smooth, clean edges makes them the choice of professional tile setters, but their utility is limited outside of this application.

-Given the moniker of “Multi-Tool” by home DIY enthusiasts and professional remodelers alike, the oscillating saw is a lightweight and easy to use tool that excels in small spaces and tight corners.
-A variety of blades can be used to make it suitable for cutting through wood, metal, plastic, drywall, tile, and cement.
-It’s an excellent choice for smaller jobs, but not appropriate for making accurate longer cuts.
+Given the moniker of “Multi-Tool” by home DIY enthusiasts and professional remodelers alike, the oscillating saw is a lightweight and easy-to-use tool that excels in small spaces and tight corners.
+Various blades can be used to make it suitable for cutting through wood, metal, plastic, drywall, tile, and cement.
+It’s an excellent choice for smaller jobs but not appropriate for making accurate longer cuts.

-A more specialized version of a table saw, the panel saw does just one thing: cut large sheets to size.
-They’re one of the biggest pieces of woodworking equipment that anyone is likely to own, and are rarely found outside of professional woodshops or cabinetry operations.
+As a more specialized version of a table saw, the panel saw does just one thing: cut large sheets to size.
+They’re one of the biggest pieces of woodworking equipment anyone is likely to own and are rarely found outside of professional woodshops or cabinetry operations.

-Circular saws that are designed specifically for use in cutting metal, cold saws come in both handheld and stationary models.
-Using a slower rotational speed and toothed blades made of thermal-resistant materials that allow them to stay cool, they are most often used by sheet metal roofers.
+Circular saws that are designed specifically for use in cutting metal are called cold saws, and they come in handheld and stationary models.
+Using a slower rotational speed and toothed blades made of thermal-resistant materials that allow them to stay cool, they are often used by sheet metal roofers.

 Using an abrasive disk rather than a toothed saw wheel, abrasive saws are available in handheld, tabletop, and walk-behind models.
-They specialize in grinding through hard materials like concrete and metal and are a versatile tool for heavy-duty construction and demolition job sites.
+They specialize in grinding through hard materials like concrete and metal and are versatile tools for heavy-duty construction and demolition job sites.

 Resembling a combination of a handheld circular saw and a downward-mounted chainsaw, the chain beam saw is specifically designed to make the work of timber framers and log builders faster and more efficient.
 They are quite expensive but offer unparalleled ease and accuracy for cutting big wooden beams.